America's Got Talent: The Champions: Format

 The format and operations of The Champions differs from that of its predecessor, America's Got Talent.
 Participants for the competition are chosen by production staff and researchers from those who are most notable within the history of AGT and the Got Talent franchise altogether – those selected with an invite to participate in the contest range from winners, runner-ups and finalists, to the best and most notable acts in the franchise.
 Once all places are confirmed as filled – each participant must confirm that they are eligible for participation without anything likely to obstruct their involvement – work begins on the competition itself, though unlike in the main program, the competition's individual stages are not broadcast live.
 Filming of the competition takes place once the first preliminary is ready to be conducted.

-The contest is held within a fixed venue, with all the participants divided into five groups of ten performers, with each group instructed to be at the venue on a specific date to begin their part in the competition in a preliminary round.
+The contest is held within a fixed venue, with all the participants divided into five groups of ten performers.
+Each group was instructed to be at the venue on a specific date to begin their part in the competition in a preliminary round.
 The preliminary round functions on a mix of formats and arrangements for judges' audition and live rounds.
-Each participant is held within a waiting area, from where they can watch the performance of other participants, before being called out to the venue's main stage to perform; a montage sequence, consisting of their background and performance in the respective edition of Got Talent, is crafted by production staff, who edit it into the episode of the preliminary round they are performing in.
+Each participant was held within a waiting area, from where they can watch the performance of other participants, before being called out to get on to the main stage to perform; a montage sequence, consisting of their background and performance in the respective edition of Got Talent, is crafted by production staff, who edit it into the episode of the preliminary round they are performing in.
 As in the main program, the judges provide feedback on a performance once it is completed, and can use buzzers to denote an act that they do not find interesting, effectively stopping a performance when all buzzers are used.
 The host remains in the wings, and is filmed at times to provide commentary on the participant's performance for the episode covering the round.
 Once all participants in a round have completed their performance, an off-stage vote is conducted with a panel of 50 voters, dubbed the "Superfan" panel, which determines which of the ten secures a place in the next stage.
 Alongside the vote, participants may also advance through receiving a Golden Buzzer from one of the judges or the host.
 That element's usage was amended for The Champions with an additional condition – only one Golden Buzzer can be used in each preliminary round.
 If one of the judges or host advances a participant with the buzzer in a given round, the remaining three cannot subsequently do so until the following round.
 A Wild Card may also be chosen by the judges for the final, once all preliminaries are completed, from any participant eliminated in these rounds.
 In the finals, the Superfan panel ultimately decide who reach the grand-final and which of the grand-finalists wins the competition.